-The Audit Committee had selected and considered the remuneration of the Auditors of EY Office Company Limited by considering auditors qualifications, knowledge, capabilities, experiences, the audit quality of the period year, and the independence of the auditors which are in accordance with the regulations of The Stock Exchange of Thailand or any other related department.
-The Board of Directors proposed to the Annual General Meeting of Shareholders of the year 2019 to appoint EY Office Company Limited as the Company's auditors.
+The Audit Committee had selected and considered the Compensation of the Auditors of EY Office Company Limited by considering auditors qualifications, knowledge, capabilities, experiences, the audit quality of the period year, and the independence of the auditors which are in accordance with the regulations of The Stock Exchange of Thailand or any other related department.
+The Board of Directors proposed to the Annual General Meeting of Shareholders of the year 2017 to appoint EY Office Company Limited as the Company's auditors.
 The appoint auditor are:

+Ms.Kamontip Letwitworatep Mr.Wichart Lokatetekrawee

-- 1. Ms.Kamontip Letwitworatep Auditor's License No.4377 and/or - 2.
-Mr.Wichart Lokatetekrawee Auditor's License No. 4451 and/or - 3.
-Ms.Siriwan Suratepin Auditor's License No.4604
+Auditor's License No.4377 and/or Auditor's License No. 4451 and/or Auditor's License No.4604